-We do interdisciplinary research, combining biology, physics, chemistry, and microfabrication.
-We extensively use on-chip microfluidic methods and mainly work in a bottom-up fashion.
-Our research currently covers a wide range of topics, from cytoskeletal dynamics to liquid crystal-based biosensing.
-We are also keen on diverse collaborative research, ranging from directed evolution to understanding adhesion mechanism of ticks.
+We do interdisciplinary research, combining biology, physics, chemistry, and microfluidics.
+We extensively use lab-on-a-chip techniques and mainly work in a bottom-up fashion.
+Our research covers a wide range of topics, from the phase separation of proteins and condensate-membrane interactions to particle-stabilized Pickering emulsions and liquid crystal-based biosensing.
+We are also keen on diverse collaborative research, ranging from on-chip directed evolution to understanding the adhesion mechanism of ticks.

 Latest publications: